 - recent deployments or pipeline changes in the same timeframe.

-- Check data integrity alerts: null spikes, schema mismatch, broken joins, encoding problems.
+- Check data integrity: null spikes, schema mismatch, broken joins, encoding problems.

-- Check recent changes: feature pipeline deployments, upstream API changes, product releases, experiment flags.
+- Check recent changes: pipeline deploys, upstream API changes, product releases, experiment flags.

-- Review samples: look at mispredictions and compare to the last healthy baseline.
+- Review samples: compare failure patterns to last healthy baseline.

 8.2 Immediate mitigations (minutes to hours)